 Why Major in Applied Communication?

 Effective communication is a necessary part of everything you do at home, play, and work.
 Your ability is dependent on a particular skill set and various competencies that fit the demands of the situation along with organizational abilities, time-management skills, critical thinking, and the ability to make good decisions; being an effective communicator is central to these important activities.
 Within Applied Communication there are several distinct, disciplines such as technology, critical, health, intercultural, interpersonal-small group, mass communications, organizational, political, rhetorical, and environmental communication.
-Other programs and courses include journalism, film criticism, theatre, public relations, political science, radio, television, film production and
+Other programs and courses include journalism, film criticism, theater, public relations, political science, radio, television, film production and computer-mediated communication.

 Students with a degree in Applied Communication find employment in areas such as:

 - Community Relations Director

 Faculty in Applied Communication educate, equip, and enrich future leaders for success in careers in public affairs, organizations, and health care through theory and practice of effective communication and leadership behaviors.

 - Students will understand the nature and dynamics of communication for effective careers in a variety of fields in public affairs, organizations, and health care.

 - Students will learn the importance of open, honest, and ethical communication.